Reliability Distributions of Truncated Max-log-map (MLM) Detectors Applied to ISI Channels: Key Observation and Main Result

 the well-known Hoeffding probability inequalities can be applied to obtain convergence guarantees, see~\cite{Hoef}. \end{rem}

 The main thrust of the next subsection is to address Line 4 of Procedure \ref{proce:pdfXmY}.
-It appears that to execute Line 4 of Procedure \ref{proce:pdfXmY}, we require an exhaustive search over an exponential $2^{2\L}$ number of terms, in order to perform the two maximizations.
+It appears that to execute Line 4 of Procedure \ref{proce:pdfXmY}, we require an exhaustive search over $2^{2\L}$ terms to perform the two maximizations.
 However, we point out in the next subsection, that these maximizations can be performed more efficiently by utilizing dynamic programming optimization techniques.
-Also in the next subsection, we address the computation of $F_{\pmb{X}_{\mathbf{t}_1^n}- \pmb{Y}_{\mathbf{t}_1^n}}(\mathbf{r})$, in instances where one wishes to only consider a subset $\bar{\Sym} \subset \Sym$ of the candidates $\Sym$ (see Definition \ref{defn:Sym}).
+Also, in the next subsection, we address the computation of $F_{\pmb{X}_{\mathbf{t}_1^n}- \pmb{Y}_{\mathbf{t}_1^n}}(\mathbf{r})$, in instances where one wishes to only consider a subset $\bar{\Sym} \subset \Sym$ (see (\ref{eqn:Sym})).